-Every spring a common Mississippi wildflower, a patch of Butterweed, shows up in my lawn.
-They come up in the same spot every year, and I just mow around them until they are done blooming.
-In combination with Philadelphia fleabane which also blooms at this time, they make a pretty landscape.
+Every spring, a patch of butterweed, a common Mississippi wildflower, shows up in my lawn.
+They come up in the same spot every year, and I mow around them until they are done blooming.
+Combined with Philadelphia fleabane, which also blooms at this time, they make a pretty landscape.

 This native plant is found throughout the Southeast and into north central U.S. and eastern U.S. – even in Ontario, Canada.
 These wildflowers are found in disturbed areas – along roadsides, streams, in fields and ditches, grassy areas, and in moist floodplains.
 The plant prefers moist soils.

 Bees, flies, and other small insects are attracted to Butterweed and feed on its nectar.
 Caterpillars of several butterfly and moth species eat the leaves.

 This plant is toxic so most wildlife avoids eating it.
 Read more about its toxicity here: http://www.agweb.com/article/butterweed_invades_farm_fields_and_pastures/ and http://rcrec-ona.ifas.ufl.edu/pdf/publications/ona-reports/2013/or1-13.html.
 It is deer resistant.

 Some of the insects I found in my backyard feeding on Butterweed are shown in the photos below.

 Watch as Dr. Jeanne Jones introduces yellowtop (butterweed), a common wildflower in Mississippi